velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 System Keeps Monitoring

+How It Works – Key Points

+    Temperature Sensor Reads Environment

+        A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).

+    Microcontroller Monitors the Data

+        A microcontroller (e.g., Arduino) checks the sensor readings at regular intervals.

+    Threshold Comparison

+        The system compares the current temperature with a predefined threshold value (e.g., 40°C).

+    Sends SMS if Limit is Crossed

+        If the temperature exceeds the threshold, the GSM module sends an SMS alert to a saved mobile number.

     The temperature keeps being monitored.
 If it falls back below the threshold, the fan is turned OFF automatically.

 Repeat Alerts as Needed